The LORD’s Day

 There is no evidence that anyone in the first three centuries of Christianity believed that Revelation 1:10 referred to Sunday.

 The earliest uses of the expression “the LORD’s Day” for a weekday, were for Saturday, the Sabbath Day.
-We find this in the apocryphical Gospel of Peter and Acts of John, both written about 150 AD.
-These writings both clearly used the expression “the LORD’s Day” for the Sabbath Day, Saturday.

 In 170 AD, Bishop Dionysius of Corinth wrote “we read your letter today, the LORD’s Holy Day.”
 The fourth and fifth century Church historians Socrates Scholasticus, and Sozomen, tell us that all churches, except Rome and Alexandria kept the Sabbath day until the fourth and fifth Centuries.
 Dionysius most definitely referred to the LORD’s Holy Day as Saturday.